davedonnellydev/pollyglot/README.md

 - [Scrimba](https://scrimba.com) for the excellent course content
 - [OpenAI](https://openai.com) for providing the AI translation capabilities
-- [Next.js](https://nextjs.org) team for the amazing React framework
+- [Cursor](https://cursor.com) used to troubleshoot the variety of issues that arose throughout the project!

 ---